dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

 ### Clicking Through Menus

 Clicking through menus with White, starting with the top-level application menu, could use a helper function.
-Each item needs to be clicked in order to fetch its children, collapsed menu items don’t have any.
+Each item needs to be clicked in order to fetch its children, collapsed menu items don't have any.

 {% highlight c# %}
 public static Menu ClickThroughMenu(Menus m, string[] items)